-Did they mean it?
 This question is important in that it determines whether it was intentional.
 Whether or not the degrading occurs intentionally or not is a factor.
-Some people are ignorant and they say things without thinking about what they are saying or its effects on others.
-When done out of ignorance, I often ignore what they are saying or play it off.
+Some people are ignorant and say things without thinking about how those words will affect others.
+When degrading comments are made due to ignorance, I often ignore what they are saying or play it off.
 If it was done intentionally, then more needs to be done.

 Degrading comments also alert me to potential problems.
 Often times, people are objectified prior to being abused.
 When the degrading consists of objectifying me or treating me like an object, it lets me know "Danger!"
-Those who objectify me I try to leave the situation as fast as I can.
+If someone objectifies me, I try to leave the situation as fast as I can.

-If in checking out whether or not the degrading was malicious or poor communication, it is poor communication, I try to work with them in redirecting their comments or in taking it in context.
+If, in checking out whether the degrading was malicious or poor communication, I determine that it was poor communication, I try to work with them in redirecting their comments or in taking it in context.
 If they are intentionally being malicious, other strategies are called for.

 In dealing with mean, malicious degrading I do the following: